-- 2. For students who are under tuition reduction scholarship needs to refer to page 115 for credits completion requirement for each semester. - 3.
+- 2. Students who are under a tuition reduction scholarship need to refer to the Student Life Guide Book for credit completion requirements per semester. - 3.
 Upon acquisition of 44 credits and fulfillment of all graduation requirements, students will be awarded a Master's degree.
 Students may not register for additional subjects after completing all graduation requirements.